cardano-scaling/hydra/docs/monthly/2023-03-monthly.md

   reflected in our specification.

-- We managed to decrease the costs of our plutus scripts by using a new error code framework.
+- We managed to decrease the costs of our plutus scripts by using a new error code framework and made also the head script a reference script.

 - The mutation test suite is improved.
 Now, if tests fail they show the correct reason.

 - The contestation deadline is now pushed out by each contesting party, so the contestation period parameter can be chosen irrespective of number of parties.

-- The team has added a tutorial contributed by [@perturbing](https://github.com/perturbing/).
+- Added a tutorial contributed by [@perturbing](https://github.com/perturbing/).

 - [Full release notes](https://github.com/input-output-hk/hydra/releases/tag/0.9.0) and list of [delivered features](https://github.com/input-output-hk/hydra/milestone/9?closed=1)